Practice for Health, Fitness & Form

 Tai Chi Fitness

-The goal of the Fitness classes is to improve the fitness level of participants and at the same time to practice and improve on form techniques.
+The goal of the Fitness classes is to improve the fitness level of participants and at the same time to enhance tai chi techniques, internal power and whole body coordination.
 This class is beneficial to both beginners and experienced tai chi practitioners.
 There is no prerequisite for the class, just come prepared for a workout.

 The class content includes:

-- Conditioning with equipment for a fun workout
+- Conditioning with equipment for a fun workout, training reflexes and internal power.

-- Then finishing with static poses for postural alignment and self-healing.
+- Then finishing with static poses for postural alignment and self awareness.

-For those who are taking a break from training, this is the class to continue your practice to maintain and keep what you have already learned.
+This class is also good for those who are taking a break from training, you can continue your practice to maintain and keep what you have already learned.